-However, our personal stories are embedded in the larger story that society teaches us to believe.
-This larger story is what scientists and philosophers call the "dominant paradigm."
-In our modern Western culture, the dominant paradigm takes its cues from the findings and theories of science-and science, in turn, takes its cues from the dominant philosophical worldview.
-In short: Metaphysics shapes science, science shapes society, and society shapes our personal beliefs.
-Together, all of this forms the basis of our personal myth-who we believe we are and who we believe we can be.
+Our personal stories are embedded in the larger story we inherit from society-the "dominant paradigm."
+In modern Western culture, our paradigm is shaped by science-which, in turn, is shaped by a set of generally unquestioned metaphysical beliefs.
+In short: metaphysics shapes science, science shapes society, and society shapes our personal beliefs.
+And so we create our personal myth-who we believe we are and who we believe we can be.

-Most of this shaping of beliefs takes place below the level of awareness.
+Most of this takes place below the level of awareness.
 Not only are we often unconscious of the beliefs we hold, we are also often unconscious of how society's paradigms shape our beliefs.
 Furthermore, the deep metaphysical assumptions that shape science and society are themselves often unconscious and unquestioned.

 We inherit our stories-from our parents, from our teachers, and by a kind of social "osmosis."
 But sometimes-especially in periods of profound social change-elements of the dominant story no longer seem to work for us.
 We can feel uncomfortable with the paradigm because it does not seem to have a place for the full range of our experiences and personal beliefs.
 At such times, our personal stories or myths clash with the dominant paradigm or myth.
 Something has to change.
-Do we need to change our personal beliefs or does the dominant paradigm have to change?
-Or perhaps both?
+Do we change our personal beliefs or does the dominant paradigm have to change?
+Perhaps both?